ds26gte/txt2page/README.txt

 txt2page is a bash/vim/groff script that converts free-form plain text into HTML or PDF. groff is needed only for PDF.

+Installation: Place the scripts txt2page and txt2page_pdf in your PATH, and the Vim files txt2page.vim and tx2page_pdf.vim in your ‘runtimepath’ (typically ~/.vim or ~/.nvim).

   % txt2page filename.txt

 creates ‘filename.html’.

-Here, txt2page is assumed already placed in your PATH, and ‘%’ is your Un*x command-line prompt.
+Here, ‘%’ is your Un*x command-line prompt.
 The source-file extension doesn’t have to be ‘.txt’: it can be anything or nothing.

 You can supply groff-like options to txt2page.
 For HTML, the only relevant one is ‘-s’.